Want to thrash enemies with a dragonborn Paladin? Here’s how:

 Another cool facet of this race is their natural resistance, which is related to their ancestry.
 For me, this means resistance against fire.
 Tell me that doesn’t come in handy.
 I’ll dive in like a firestorm and nuke monsters from point blank range or burn down the whole castle.
 Rawr.

 Wield a greatsword.

 Honestly, at this point, I just want to thrash bad guys.

 With a six-pound, two-handed greatsword, I intend to do just that.
 This sword rolls 2d6 slashing, giving me the advantage of 2 dice.
-It sucks to roll a d12 and land on a 1.
+Roll a d12 and landing on a 1 is a real bummer.